-&lt;sup>20 A cutoff wall in an earthen dam is built along the length of the center of the structure and is backed on either side by earthen fill.
+20 A cutoff wall in an earthen dam is built along the length of the center of the structure and is backed on either side by earthen fill.
 A cutoff wall, historically known as "core wall," was "not designed to resist the whole water pressure in the reservoir," just to "stop any water which may have percolated through the inner slope" (Wegmann 1899:15).
 Historically, these walls were generally constructed of either concrete or rubble masonry (with the latter "well plastered with cement mortar" on its upstream side) (Wegmann 1899:115).
 Typically, the top of the core wall was set even with the "high water level," and ranged from about 2.5 to 6 ft wide depending on the structure (Wegmann 1899:115).
 Often both faces were "battered uniformly from the top to the surface of the ground then vertical to the foundation, which must be laid on an impervious stratum" (Wegmann 1899:115).

-&lt;sup>21 For example, in 2007, it was reported by state inspectors noted that "there was an exposed concrete cutoff wall near the right end of the dam in a deteriorated condition" (Bushman, Terhhume and Nyebrink 2007).
+21 For example, in 2007, it was reported by state inspectors noted that "there was an exposed concrete cutoff wall near the right end of the dam in a deteriorated condition" (Bushman, Terhhume and Nyebrink 2007).
 Alternatively, it may simply serve to retain the earthen fill on the upstream side dam and provide a waterproof barrier to protect it.
-I traced 78.
-8 ft (24 m) of this wall extending to the right of the spillway.